Siva-47/ICE/README.md

 - run **real_data/link_prediction.R** to evaluate their performances via the task of link prediction
 - run **real_data/host_game.R** to evaluate their performances via the "host game" we propose in the paper

-The dictionary **real_data/data** includes the original network data and the adjacency matrix.
+The folder **real_data/data** includes the original network data and the adjacency matrix.

-The dictionary **real_data/result** includes the results of the evaluation procedure with 3 repetitions as an example.
+The folder **real_data/result** includes the results of the evaluation procedure with 3 repetitions as an example.